Talha-shamim/ATM-001/README.md

 Make your Account<br />
 And start Checking for various Features <br />
 You will be given an Account No. do remember for later using your account, yes your Pin too which you can surely change later<br />
+Also Remember your Favorite Word In case you forget Your password <br/>

 Features :<br />